-In response to the outbreak of COVID-19 pandemic, we implemented additional measures to safeguard the health of our employees.
-Temperature taking is compulsory for every person before entering our headquarter office.
-We also made available sufficient surgical face masks and other disinfectant products at our workplace for our employees' use.
+In response to the outbreak of COVID-19 pandemic, we implemented measures to safeguard the health of our employees.
+Complimentary surgical face masks and other disinfectant products are always available to our employees for use at workplace.

-During the Reporting Period, there were 107 lost days due to work injury (2019:116 days) but zero work-related fatalities or non-compliances (2019: 0 case, 2018: 0 case, 2017: 0 case) against the Employees' Compensation Ordinance, Occupational Safety and Health Ordinance or other related laws and regulations were noted.
+During the Reporting Period, there were 122 lost days due to work injury (2020: 107 days) and no work-related fatalities or non-compliances (2020: 0 case, 2019: 0 case) against employment safety related laws and regulations such as the Employees' Compensation Ordinance and Occupational Safety and Health Ordinance in Hong Kong and the "Law of the People's Republic of China on Prevention and Control of Occupational Diseases" were noted.

-5.3 EDUCATION, TRAINING AND CAREER DEVELOPMENT
+5.3.
+EDUCATION, TRAINING, AND CAREER DEVELOPMENT